skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 First you need to find an interesting article for which the data (and ideally also the original code) is accessible.

-**New**: A  list of selected articles with data from the *Review of Eeconomics and Statistics* can be found here:
+**New**: A  list of selected articles with data from the *Review of Economics and Statistics* can be found here:

 [http://econfin.de/rtutor/restat.html](http://econfin.de/rtutor/restat.html)

 (I have sorted the beginning of the list according to which articles I found more interesting.)

-**Article database**: I have created a searchable database of articles with data from selected journals (AER, AEJ, REStud).
+**Article database**: I also have created a searchable database of articles with data from selected journals (AER, AEJ, REStud).
 It can be found here:

 [http://econfin.de:3838/articles/](http://econfin.de:3838/articles/)